microsoft/moaw/workshops/getting-started-with-aks/workshop.md

 If we look at the YAML file, we can see that it contains a Deployment and Service resource for each of the three services: store-front, order-service, and product-service.
 It also contains a StatefulSet, service, and ConfigMap resource for RabbitMQ.

 Each Deployment resource specifies the container image to use, the ports to expose, environment variables, and resource requests and limits.
+The Deployment resource was not originally part of Kubernetes but was introduced to make it easier to manage ReplicaSets.
+A ReplicaSet is a resource that ensures a specified number of pod replicas are running at any given time and no longer commonly used in favor of Deployments.

 The Service resources expose the deployments to the cluster and the outside world.
 A StatefulSet is a resource that manages a set of identical pods with persistent storage and commonly used for stateful applications like databases.

 The manifest is the desired state of the resources in the cluster.
 When you apply the manifest, the Kubernetes API server will create the resources in the cluster to match the desired state.